JakeR27/R6-Siege-MMR-Tracker/README.md

 * You **cannot** edit the source code for commercial use
 * You **cannot** edit the source code and then redistrobute it
 * You **cannot** redistrobute any source code (with or without edits)

+## Contributing

+I'm not currently looking for anyone to help contribute, if you want to expand on my work or take it to places I've not even considered then feel free to contact me

 ## Acknowledgments